role decision

 • A short written walkthrough of how you diagnosed and fixed one problem end to end — the questions you asked, what you checked, how you confirmed the fix.

-• Comfort with the everyday tools of the job: setting up and fixing Windows, basic networking, and a ticket or help-desk workflow you can describe.
+• Comfort you can demonstrate: setting up and fixing Windows, basic networking, and a ticket or help-desk workflow you can describe.

 How the certifications line up